xxyicy/CSSE374Project/README.md

 | *Name*         	| *Who did what*
 |-------------------|----------------------------------------------------------------------------------------
-| Xinyu Xiao     	| Updated the parse logic to draw the sequence diagram & readme file
+| Xinyu Xiao     	| Updated the parse logic to draw the Singleton pattern
 |
-| 			     	| Write the parse logic to check if a class is Singleton.
+| 			     	| Wrote the parse logic to draw Decorator & Adapter Pattern
 |
-| 				 	| Create sample test classes
+|					| Drew Design diagram for milestone 4 & 5
 |
-| Tianjiao Mo    	| Create patternCode class and update content in the Declaration class.
+| Tianjiao Mo    	| Created pattern and pattern Detector class
 |
-|				 	| Update logics in both ClassMethodVisitor and ClassFieldVisitor.
+|				 	| Updated asm parsing code for Singleton pattern
 |
-|				 	| Updated UML diagrams for milestone 3
+|				 	| Wrote code to detect Decorator & Adapter Pattern
 |
-| Ashok Vardhan Raja| update the test cases for milestone 4.
+| Ashok Vardhan Raja| updated the test cases for milestone 4.
 |
-|					| Create UML for singleton class manually
+|					| Created test cases for milestone 5
 |
-|					| Updated test cases for Milestone 3

 ### How to use